Fast, Exact and Scalable Dynamic Ridesharing: Our Approach.

 \subsection{Shortest-Path Searches for Special Cases.}

-We use BCH to obtain most of the shortest-path distances needed to compute insertion costs.
+We use BCHs to obtain most of the shortest-path distances needed to compute insertion costs.
 However, three special cases have to be treated separately.
 We discuss each of them in this section.